 409 Studios: Courses

-Video Production Courses
+Beginner Video Production Courses

-Digital Media I. Grades 10-12- 1 year elective.
-Pre-Requisites: Multimedia Productions, teacher approval.
+Media Arts I. Grades 11-12- 1 year elective.
+Pre-Requisites: Multimedia Productions or Digital Media I, teacher approval.
 The focus of this course is to produce jumbotron-related media, including advertisements and animations.
-Students will plan and design production sequences then use various forms of digital media to deliver the production on current computer-based authoring/multimedia software.
+Projects include creating videos for the CHS website, including the pep rally and halftime show videos; PTSA contest, pathway videos, and film festival entries.
+After school work is required.
 Final projects are shown on the CHS website and the Jack Salter Stadium Video Scoreboard.

 Media Arts II.
 Grade 12- 1 year elective.
 Pre-Requisites: Media Arts I, teacher approval.
 Media Arts II is focused on creating the video shown at the annual sunset dinner.
 Media Arts II students will also develop hype videos for a variety of the sports teams.
 Students may also be involved in additional video-related projects, such as the senior "baby video" shown at senior celebration.